Ozzymara/mind-haven/README.md

 <details>
 <summary>Click to view browser title</summary>
 <img src="documentation/readme-images/title.webp" alt="Browser title" style="width:100%;"></details><br>
-• The title of the website, "💚Mind Haven" appears at the top of the browser tab and at the top of the page.
+• The title of the website, "💚Mind Haven", appears at the top of the browser tab and the top of the page.
 This makes it easy for users to recognise and understand the site's purpose.<br>

 • The favicon (the small icon next to the site title in the browser tab) is a green ribbon - a universal symbol for mental health awareness; image courtesy of [iStock Photos](https://www.istockphoto.com/).
 The icon helps users quickly identify the site when they have multiple tabs open.<br>
 • The scrolling title using JavaScript is a great way to subtly advocate for mental well-being.
 Unlike static text, a moving title grabs attention and makes the website stand out with a simple but meaningful effect.